CREDiT-Solar/cloud-integration/aws-backend/README.md

 -
 Method: POST

-Description: Returns the total solar energy produced over a specified period.
+Description: Returns the total solar energy consumed over a specified period.

 Arguments: JSON body with period: string, one of `hour`, `day`, `24-hour`, `week`, `month`, `year`.
 Defaults to day